West Sussex Travel and Heritage Guide

 Inland from the coast, the countryside is dominated by the swell of the South Downs, and the South Downs Way long distance path runs along the crest of the downs on its way from Hampshire to East Sussex, providing excellent walking opportunities and superb views.

-In the west of the county Chichester Harbour - not a harbour at all but a landlocked area of saltwater channels - provides a popular boating, fishing, walking, and birding area.
-Boat tours of Chichester Harbour provide visitors with a chance to explore this unusual ecosystem.
+In the west of the county, Chichester Harbour provides a popular boating, fishing, walking, and birding area.
+Boat tours of Chichester Harbour offer visitors a chance to explore this vast inland waterway with its unusual ecosystem.

 The city of Chichester itself was built by the Romans at the crossing of two important roads.
 The remains of a Roman amphitheatre can still be seen outside town, but most people come for the striking medieval buildings, including the Norman cathedral and the Guildhall.
 Just outside the city is Fishbourne Roman Palace, one of the finest Roman remains in Britain.
 Superb Roman mosaics have been preserved in the museum, and the original gardens reconstructed.